Codecademy/docs/content/ai/concepts/chatgpt/chatgpt.md

 ### Cost

-Costs to train a LLM can be in the millions of dollars - so to train frequently may hit commercial challenges.
-After training each **inference** or transaction costs some amount of money and computing power.
+Costs to train a LLM can be in the millions of dollars - so training frequently may hit commercial challenges.
+After training, each _inference_ or transaction costs some amount of money and computing power.

 ### New areas of Tech